openpowerquality/docusaurus/docs/cloud-mauka.md

 ### Development Guidelines

-1. In general, do your best to follow the [pep 8](https://www.python.org/dev/peps/pep-0008/) Python coding convention (see also http://pep8.org/#introduction).
+1. Follow the [pep 8](https://www.python.org/dev/peps/pep-0008/) Python coding convention (see also http://pep8.org/#introduction).
 If any of the other following guidelines contradict the pep 8 standard, use the following instead of the standard.
-2. Try to keep lines < 120 characters
+2. Lines must be < 120 characters
-2. Variables, functions, and methods should be [snake_case](https://en.wikipedia.org/wiki/Snake_case)
+2. Variables, functions, methods, and modules should be [snake_case](https://en.wikipedia.org/wiki/Snake_case)
 3. Classes should use [CapitalCamelCase](https://en.wikipedia.org/wiki/Camel_case)
 4. Constants and enumeration values should be SNAKE_CASE_ALL_CAPS
 5. Modules should provide module level documentation at the top of every .py file that briefly describes the purpose and contents of the module